btw04/speeddating/README.md

 ### Prerequisites
 - [Docker](https://www.docker.com/get-started)
 - Environment variables containing the Docker Connection URI as `MONGO_URI`, the exposed website port as `EXTERNAL_PORT`, the exposed MongoDB port as `MONGO_PORT` and `MONGO_USER` + `MONGO_PASS` for the MongoDB user and password.
 These must match the used credentials in the `MONGO_URI`.
+Optionally, add a `SUBDOMAIN` entry if running the website as a subdomain.
 The easiest way to set this up locally is to create a `.env` file in the same directory that looks like this:
 ```
 EXTERNAL_PORT=8081
 MONGO_URI = mongodb://abc:abc123@mongodb:27017/
 MONGO_PORT=27017
 MONGO_USER=abc
 MONGO_PASS=abc123
+SUBDOMAIN=/speeddating
 ```